nabilgrouprobin/javascript-practice/Arrays and Loop-11.md

 - div doesn't have default styling but paragraph has
 - arrays and loops
 - 1. save the data 2. generate the HTML 3.make it interactive
+- by default align-items: stretch; but if mother class in center then it will automatically center
+- we can group two or more values together by object or object inside an array
+- stretch in align-items is align items vertically stretch
 ```html
 <!DOCTYPE html>
 <html>